 Sometimes people who are depressed show one or more warning signs but deny suicidal thoughts and feelings and do not behave in a way that requires immediate attention.
 If this is true of you or someone you know, speaking with a mental health professional may help.
 Click here.

-The University Counseling Center offers a comprehensive 1.5 hour suicide prevention training program for students, faculty, and staff.
+CAPS offers a comprehensive 1.5 hour suicide prevention training program for students, faculty, and staff.
 Students and staff members are often the first to notice the warning signs of suicide or other mental health concerns.
-As a part of its SAMHSA Suicide Prevention Grant Initiative, The University Counseling Center has created, Save-a-Life, an interactive training program to educate the campus community on how to prevent suicide and other mental health crises.
+As a part of its SAMHSA Suicide Prevention Grant Initiative, CAPS created Save-a-Life, an interactive training program to educate the campus community on how to prevent suicide and other mental health crises.

 Information about the prevalence of suicide and other related facts